tpwres/teczki-polskiego-wrestlingu/content/e/dfw/2016-08-20-dfw-tournament-of-dreams-2.md

 authors = ["Krzysztof Zych"]
 +++

 The Tournament of Dreams was a two-part event to crown the first ever [DFW](@/o/dfw.md) champion.
-The first round of matches was held in [June](@/e/dfw/2016-06-11-dfw-tournament-of-dreams-1.md), and the finals on Saturday August 20, 2016.
+The first round of matches was held in [June](@/e/dfw/2016-06-11-dfw-tournament-of-dreams-1.md), and the finals (this event) on Saturday August 20, 2016.

+For this event, the venue was a sports hall belonging to local Nicolaus Copernicus University, located on the university campus in the western part of the city.

+This event saw the DFW debuts of Rob Scaffold and Direk.
+More importantly, the DFW Championship belt was introduced and awarded.
+The first two matches were semi-finals, and the main event a finals match for the championship.

 {% card() %}
 - ['[Charlie](@/w/madman-charlie.md)', '[PJ Blake](@/w/pj-blake.md)', {s: Tournament